ParthChandel165/BookCon/README.md

 - User Authentication Pages
   - User Signup
-    - email verification
+    - Email verification
-    - upload a Profile image
+    - Upload a Profile image
   - User Login
 - Home Page
   - View all product uploads by seller
-  - filter with the category
+  - Filter with the category
   - Best-selling product (Sort by Sold_out data)
   - All Product
   - All Event's
   - FAQ
 - Filters for Sorting Posts
-  - Sort posts by Clothes, Shows, gifts, etc...
+  - Sort posts by categories of books
 - User Search Bar
   - Search for product
   - Click on a user to go to the Product details page
-- wish list
+- Wish list
-  - store in cart
+  - Store in cart
 - Add to cart
   - Check out for payment
     - we have 2 payment systems,**Card**,**Cash of Delivery (COD)**